Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

 Today’s journey takes us to an elevation above 3500 meters.
-As you begin ascending from Samagaon, you will notice the effects of high altitude on your body.
-Just after passing through the village of Samagaon, we come across Birendra tal, a glacial lake that originates from Mt.
-Manaslu.
+The trek begins with an uphill ascent from Samagaon, and you will notice the effects of high altitude on your body.
+Just after passing through the village of Samagaon, we come across Birendra Tal, a glacial lake that originates from Mt Manaslu.
 It is at this point that the path diverges towards Manaslu Base Camp.

 Trek from Samdo to Dharmasala